 This discussion and analysis is intended to serve as an introduction to the Association's annual financial statements.
 The Association operates as a Maine non-profit corporation created pursuant to 24-A MRS Chapter 54-A and is reported in conformity with generally accepted accounting principles as applied to government units as the Association is considered a public corporation of the State of Maine.
-The Association was created for the sole purpose of providing a reinsurance program for the higher risk segment of Maine's individual health insurance market in order to reduce insurance costs in that market and assure availability of affordable health insurance to residents of the State of Maine by providing reinsurance of a significant portion of the coverage provided through individual health insurance policies offered by its Member Insurers.
+The Association was created for the sole purpose of providing a reinsurance program for the higher risk segment of Maine's individual and small group health insurance markets in order to reduce insurance costs in those markets and assure availability of affordable health insurance to residents of the State of Maine by providing reinsurance of a portion of the coverage provided through individual and small group health insurance policies offered by its Member Insurers.